FNScence/CSAFAP-config-package/README.md

 Then, hover your mouse over the tile you want to use and PRESS AND RELEASE THE SAME KEY AS BEFORE again (clicking does nothing).

 >  Default Keybinds:<br />
->  -  **H**: Spawn Teleports (Practice mode)
+>  -  **H**: CT Line-ups (Smokes & Wallbangs)
->  -  **J**: Auto Line-ups (Smokes & Wallbangs)
+>  -  **J**: T Line-ups (Smokes & Wallbangs)
 >  -  **K**: Pro crosshairs, Rapid fire pistols, Better Follow-Recoil and Snap-Tap/Null binds
 >  -  **M**: Map Selection + Practice Mode

 - **How to use AUTO LINE-UPS:**<br />
 Open the map wheel and select your current map.
-Then, open the auto line-up wheel and select the line-up you want (as described above) and throw your nade as usual.
+Then, open the T-/CT-wheel and select the line-up you want (as described above) and throw your nade as usual.
 You can find 2 additional pages by scrolling your mouse-wheel while the radio-wheel is open.

 - **How to use PRACTICE-MODE:**<br />
   Open the map wheel and select ENABLE PRAC-MODE, then choose the map you want.
 Use the bind you set for the auto line-up wheel (default: **J**) to access many practice mode options (incl.
 CT/T-side line-up switch).